2021–2022 Afghan protests: September

 On 7 September, 200 people protested in front of the Pakistani Embassy in Kabul.
-Protest slogans included "Pakistan, Pakistan, Leave Afghanistan" and protestors called for "freedom".
+Protest slogans included "Pakistan, Pakistan, Leave Afghanistan" and protesters called for "freedom".
 Taliban security forces broke up the protest by firing into the air and detained Wahid Ahmadi, a TOLOnews cameraman.
 On the same day, 200 people protested in Herat.
-The Taliban whipped protestors and shot live ammunition into the air to break up the protests.
+The Taliban whipped protesters and shot live ammunition into the air to break up the protests.
 Two or three people were shot dead in the Herat protest.

 On 8 September, protests took place in Kabul and Faizabad.
 The protests were broken up by Taliban security forces.
 In the Kabul protests, slogans included "A cabinet without women is a failure" and women called for equal rights and "women in government".
 Women participants in the protest were whipped, tasered, beaten and verbally abused by the Taliban security forces.
-One female protestor said that she was not scared of the Taliban and would continue to participate in protests, stating "It is better to die once than die gradually."
+One female protester said that she was not scared of the Taliban and would continue to participate in protests, stating "It is better to die once than die gradually."
 Five journalists of the Afghan newspaper Etilaatorz were detained at the 8 September protest, with two hospitalised due to injuries.